 4: Don’t worry about taking a snack with you for your long train journey

 Eating on long-distance trains in Japan is acceptable as long as you do it neatly and quietly and make sure to take every last scrap of litter with you.

 5: Don’t use your mobile phone on the train

 Nobody talks on their mobile phone, nor is there any music blasting from the person’s headphones sitting next to you, no. Text, by all means, but don’t talk loudly, in fact, don’t make a peep.
-Just enjoy the scenery.

 The Wifi Don’ts